Murphyyork/Lambda-Project/README.md

 if the function is an application, this application must first be reduced.
 If the function is neither an application nor an abstraction, it must be a variable.
 This means that a variable is applied on the argument, which has the argument itself as output.

 ### LambdaTerm class
 The purpose of the LambdaTerm class is to make possible a conversion of a string to either a variable, abstraction or application.
-This method starts by replacing the "\", which is used as a replacement for the "λ", because it is more accesible on a keyboard.
+This method starts by replacing the "\", which is used as a replacement for the "λ", because it is more accessible on a keyboard.
 Then, if necessary, it removes parentheses:
 ```python
         s = s.replace('\\', 'λ').strip()